MustafaAlhasan404/MapProject/README.md

-# Fix Debugging because expiry date and name dont give error if wrong
+# when invalid transition show error instead of terminal

-# make it so when invalid an error msg is shown
+# button to show all transactions made